rowanc1/phd-thesis/content/phd/framework.md

 A = D*Msig*D.T
 ```

 The code is easy to read, looks similar to the math, can be built interactively using tools such as IPython {cite:p}`Perez2007`, and is not dependent on the dimension of mesh used.
 Additionally, it is decoupled from the mesh type.
 For example, {numref}`Figure %s <fig:threeMeshes>` is generated by solving a `DCProblem` for three different mesh types: `TensorMesh`; `TreeMesh`; and, `CurvilinearMesh`.
 Other than the specific mesh generation code, no other modifications to the DC problem were necessary (see the online examples provided in {sc}`SimPEG`).
-Given the electrode locations, a $\bf q$ can be constructed on each mesh and the system, $\bf A(\sigma) \mathbf{u} = - q$, can be solved.
+Given the electrode locations, a $\bf q$ can be constructed on each mesh and the system, $\bf A(\sigma) \bfu = - q$, can be solved.
 There are many excellent packages available to solve matrix equations and we have created a library to interface many of these direct and iterative solvers.
 The package, `pymatsolver`, comes with a few different types of `Solver` objects that provide a simple and common interface to Super-LU, Paradiso, and Mumps as well as including a few simple preconditioners for iterative solvers, {cite:t}`superlu,pardiso,mumps,petsc`.

 % programs/dc-solver